 There are always deals and promo codes, and in fact, you can use up to three promo codes at a time on Shutterfly.
 Using the iOS app entitles you to extra app-exclusive freebies.
 Right now, Shutterfly is promoting "Instant Books."
-Instant Books are 6-by-6 inch 20-page hardcover books for just $9.99 with free shipping.
+Instant Books are 6-by-6 inch 20-page hardcover books for just $4.99 plus $4.99 shipping.
 There's no limit to how many you can order.
 Shutterfly's iOS app actually creates books for you, which you can order as-is, or you can create your own, which you can customize down to the last detail.

 Though there are tons of colorful themes that cost nothing extra, there are many upgrades that do.
 You can keep the photo books basic or make a more upscale album with lay-flat and/or thicker pages.
 You can upload photos into your photo book directly from your iPhone or iPad, Facebook, Instagram, or Google Photos without having to store them in Shutterfly at all.